 Engage the right participants.
 Invite all project team members to participate, along with any managers who were actually members of the team.
 Summarize the key issues and lessons learned to senior management and to others who could benefit.

 If the project involved multiple groups who blame each other for problems or refuse to sit down together to explore common issues, you might begin by discussing the friction points between the groups.
-Chances are good that you’ll uncover important project issues.
 The retrospective might address what needs to change for those groups to collaborate more effectively next time.

 Prepare the participants.
 If the participants aren’t familiar with retrospectives, the event can cause fear, confusion, or resistance, particularly if the project had big problems.
-Inform and reassure the participants through the invitation material and during “sales calls” made on team leaders and key participants.
+Inform and reassure the participants through the invitation material and during “sales calls” with key participants.
 Establish a constructive mindset by stressing that this is a future-oriented improvement activity, not a blamefest.

 Focus on the facts.
 A retrospective should address the processes and outcomes of the project, not the participants’ personalities or mistakes.
-The facilitator has to keep the focus on what actually happened during the project.
 Collecting objective data, such as planned versus actual schedule performance and product quality data, is helpful.

 Identify the action plan owner.
 The action plan owner should assign each action item to an individual who will implement it and report progress.
 This owner must carry enough weight in the organization to steer these individuals toward completing their action items.